Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 if we wait to make dinner until we're in camp, it'll be dark and we'd be swarmed by mosquitoes.

-We paddled around the big peninsula on Saganons because the portage was not where the *Fisher* and *NatGeo* maps show it.
+We paddled around the big peninsula on Saganagons because the portage was not where the *Fisher* and *NatGeo* maps show it.
 (One thing about the GPS&mdash;we know for sure where we are.)
 The *BRMB Paddling Trails* map shows the portage to the east, around a small peninsula, but we decided